Bersham Colliery

-Bersham Colliery was a large coal mine located near Rhostyllen in Wrexham County Borough, Wales.
+Bersham Colliery was a large coal mine located near Rhostyllen in Wrexham, Wales.
 The mine accessed seams found in the Denbighshire Coalfield.

 History

 The Wrexham area in the 19th Century was highly industrialised.
 At the peak there were 38 different collieries operating in the area, each producing coal totalling over 2.5 million tonnes annually to the numerous brickworks and steelworks in the area, including Brymbo Steel Works and Shotton Steel Works.

 19th century

 When the colliery first opened it was named Glan-yr-Afon (Riverside) Colliery.
 Operated by Bersham Coal Company, the first shaft was sunk in 1864 on the site of a brickworks immediately adjacent to the Shrewsbury to Chester railway line, however due to difficulties the pit did not reach the main coal seams and the site was left abandoned until 1871 when the pit was deepened by new owners, the Barnes family of Liverpool; coal production started in 1874 with two shafts; No.1 at a diameter of 10 feet and depth of 420 yards, and No.2 shaft at a diameter of 12 feet and a depth of 421 yards.

 The colliery worked for six years without major incident until 1880, when a major underground explosion killed 9 men, among them the colliery manager, William Pattison.
 In 1896, there were 711 men working at both shafts.